tabasy/izy/docs/index.md

 ```bash
 pip install izy
 ```
-Now that you have it, here are the functionlities:
+Now that you have it, here are the functionalities:

 # Sorting